weklund/100-days-of-code/log.md

  * Try to implement the optimal solution without looking

 **Today's Accomplishments:**
- * Completed longest substring with k distinct characters
+ * 2 hrs | Completed longest substring with k distinct characters
  * Learned a more elegant way to compare my traversals from watchers

 **Thoughts:**